Winton, Queensland: Traditional owners

 The traditional owners of the Winton area, the Koa people, consider Bladensburg National Park area (near Winton) to be a special part of their traditional country, and the park is also important to the Maiawali and Karuwali people.

 Jirandali (also known as Yirandali, Warungu, Yirandhali) is an Australian Aboriginal language of North-West Queensland, particularly the Hughenden area.
 The language region includes the local government area of the Shire of Flinders, including Dutton River, Flinders River, Mount Sturgeon, Caledonia, Richmond, Corfield, Winton, Torrens, Tower Hill, Landsborough Creek, Lammermoor Station, Hughenden, and Tangorin.

 Skull Hole, on Surprise Creek, at Bladensburg Station about 15 km from Winton, was the site of a massacre of Aboriginal people in 1877.

-The Koa people have lodged an application to the Federal Court to have their native title legally recognised.
+The Koa people have lodged an application to the Federal Court of Australia to have their native title legally recognised.
 This application (or "claim") was registered on 28 September 2015, by the National Native Title Tribunal.
+On 6 October 2021 the Federal Court recognised the Koa people as native title holders of land and waters covering 31,400 square kilometres.